 Right from the first quarter of 2020, Wuhan residents have questioned the official toll from coronavirus deaths.
 They used social media to voice their opinions in this respect.
 Analysts think many of the elderly residents in the province might have died at their homes and some of them may have died owing to coronavirus-related complications.
 The official death toll is based mostly on hospital data.
 Official data shows that in 2020, almost 410,000 cremations took place in the province of Hubei, higher than the 374,000 in 2019.
 A WHO team left China after a 4 week-long visit meant for unveiling the details of the early stage of the pandemic.

 The finding corroborates the claim of a CNN report published in late 2020.
-The report unveiled by CNN”s Nick Paton Walsh hinted that Beijing did a cover-up in an authoritarian way.
-Hubei CDCP internal records were obtained by CNN and they showed the figures of infections and deaths to be far greater than what was officially shared by the CCP.
+The report unveiled by CNN’s Nick Paton Walsh hinted that Beijing did a cover-up in an authoritarian way.
+Hubei CDCP internal records were obtained by CNN and they showed the figures for infections and coronavirus deaths to be far greater than what was officially shared by the CCP.

 According to the report, Wuhan local officials tried to suppress information in December 2020.
 They came down heavily on a team of eight doctors who expressed worries about the sickness.
 Even the Wuhan health commission suppressed the news of the death of one of these doctors.
 Allegedly, President Xi Jinping was aware of human transmission by January.
 However, neither he nor the government officials said anything about it openly.
 It was on January 23, 2020, that Wuhan city was put under lockdown and the news spread.

 The Chinese government’s tendency to suppress actual infection and death figures continued, even in February, according to the CNN report.
-By February 10, 2020, as many as 5,918 new ca ses were found, but they were not made public.
+By February 10, 2020, as many as 5,918 new cases were found, but they were not made public.
 At that time, the public and official COVID-19 tally was 2,478.
-It may be true that the draconian lockdown imposed by China saved the lives of millions, but Beijing likely hid the actual death figures.
+It may be true that the draconian lockdown imposed by China saved the lives of millions, but Beijing likely hid the actual figures of coronavirus deaths.